 To complement the phonics instruction, pupils also learn age appropriate ‘common exception words’, also known as ‘tricky words’.
 The ability to read these words on-sight will develop pupils’ reading fluency and spelling.

-As pupils move through our phonics programme, they are introduced to the more unfamiliar graphemes with alternative spellings and pronunciations as well as prefixes and suffixes.
+As pupils move through the phonics programme, they are introduced to the more unfamiliar graphemes with alternative spellings and pronunciations as well as prefixes and suffixes.
 These then become an integral part of the texts they are reading.

 By Key Stage 2 we focus on ensuring pupils can read and understand age-appropriate texts with depth, accuracy and independence, providing additional support as appropriate.